sestaton/Transposome/README.md

     make test
     make install

+These steps will give a clear indication of any issues.
 Updating your installation can be achieved by simply running the same commands.
 Please report any issues.

 **BASIC USAGE**